sibabalwemosia24/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Deletes the file betty in /tmp/my_first_directory
 9. Deleletes the directory myFirstDirectory that is in the /tmp directory
 10. Choanges the working directory to previous one
+11. lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format